w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 #### Comparing Sequential Phragmén, MMS, and Phragmms

-_Sequential Phragmén_ (`seqPhragmen`) and `MMS` are two efficient election rules that both achieve PJR.
+Sequential Phragmén (`seqPhragmen`) and `MMS` are two efficient election rules that both achieve PJR.

 Currently, Polkadot employs the `seqPhragmen` method for validator and council elections.
-Although `seqPhramen` has a very fast runtime, it does not provide constant-factor approximation for the maximin support problem.
-This is due to `seqPhramen` only performing an _approximate_ rebalancing of the distribution of stake.
+Although `seqPhragmen` has a very fast runtime, it does not provide constant-factor approximation for the maximin support problem.
+This is due to `seqPhragmen` only performing an _approximate_ rebalancing of the distribution of stake.

 In contrast, `MMS` is another standard greedy algorithm that simultaneously achieves the PJR property and provides a constant factor approximation for maximin support, although with a considerably slower runtime.
 This is because for a given partial solution, `MMS` computes a balanced edge weight vector for each possible augmented committee when a new candidate is added, which is computationally expensive.